-'''

-BOOTPROTO=none

-DEVICE=eth1

-NAME=eth1

-ONBOOT=yes

-TYPE=Ethernet

-USERCTL=no

-NM_CONTROLLED=no

-'''
+BOOTPROTO=none DEVICE=eth1 NAME=eth1 ONBOOT=yes TYPE=Ethernet USERCTL=no NM CONTROLLED=no systemctl restart network

-- 6. Restart the network: - # systemctl restart network
+6. Restart the network:

 Please note: Should there be an error when executing this command, kill the DHCP client process and retry the command.